arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 **How is the Project Template used at Arcus?**

 The Arcus template also prioritizes streamlined archiving and reproducible research pathways.
-It strives to archive various research types from the Research Institute, accessible through tools like Arcus Cohort Discovery, Gene, and Omics Variant Browser.
+It strives to archive various research types from the Research Institute, accessible through tools like [Arcus Cohort Discovery](https://arcus.chop.edu), [Gene](https://chop.alationcloud.com), and [Omics Variant Browser](https://arcus.chop.edu).
 This template facilitates organizing diverse research data in a single directory structure, enabling automated archiving, metadata management, and data delivery throughout the research data lifecycle.
 This file directory structure is used for the entire lifecycle of research data within Arcus:

 [FIGURE]

 The project template provides a shared structure so that institutional knowledge previously held locally by various members of the data creation team becomes centralized.

 The utility of the project template for lab drive organization and integration with the Arcus archives is summarized in the graphic below.

 [FIGURE]

 ### Data Management for Grant Requirements

-The new NIH data management and sharing policy becomes effective January 25, 2023.
-ALL grant applications or renewals that generate scientific data must now include a detailed Data Management and Sharing Plan (DMSP).
+The new NIH data management and sharing policy became effective January 25, 2023.
+All grant applications or renewals that generate scientific data must now include a detailed Data Management and Sharing Plan (DMSP).
 The DMSP documents the lifecylce of the data generated in the research project.
 The plan offers information on data collection for storage, access, sharing and reproducibility of your results.

 Use of the Project Template and archiving in Arcus will build a robust and detailed plan for how you will manage and share data during the entire funded period.
-Detailed information abo.ut Arcus resources for developing and writing a DMSP are available at [this link](https://www.research.chop.edu/applications/arcus/resources)
+Detailed information about Arcus resources for developing and writing a DMSP are available at [this link](https://www.research.chop.edu/applications/arcus/resources)

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>